 E*TRADE Financial Corporation is an online discount broker founded in 1982 that is best known for being an original provider of online trading, an early adopter of mobile trading, and for its talking baby commercials.

 For example, an investor with $10,000 would pay a base management fee of $30 per year (0.0030 x $10,000) plus the fund expense ratios charged for the holdings themselves.

-Adaptive Portfolio is mostly on par with the industry with its annual advisory fee of 0.30%.
-The fee is slightly higher than Wealthfront, with its 0.25%, and slightly lower than Fidelity Go, which charges 0.35% to 0.40%, depending on account type.
-Charles Schwab Intelligent Portfolios is the only robo advisor that doesn't charge an advisory fee.
+Core Portfolios is mostly on par with the industry with its annual advisory fee of 0.30%, less Charles Schwab Intelligent Portfolios, which is the only robo advisor that doesn't charge an advisory fee.
 To compare all robo-advisors, see our robo-advisor comparison tool.

 |Annual Fee - $1,000,000||0.30%||0.25%||0.25%||0.30%||0.00%|